Everything you Need to Know about Electric Furnaces

 Types of Electric Furnaces

 Electric furnaces are available in a variety of sizes to heat homes of nearly any size.
-In addition, many duel furnaces use some form of electric furnace.
+In addition, many dual furnaces use some form of electric furnace.
 For example, an oil-electric furnace uses the electric elements during the majority of the furnace use, while the oil fuel is used during peak heating times in order to lower costs.

 In addition, electric furnaces often are paired with heat pumps, air handlers or added as the eating component to an air conditioner.